Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/os/lec5_deadlocks.md

 - **Process → Resource (request)**
 - **Resource → Process (assigned)**
-- If a **cycle exists and each resource has only 1 instance → Deadlock**.
+- If a cycle exists and each resource has only 1 instance → Deadlock

 Example:
 P1 → R1 → P2 → R2 → P1 → Deadlock

 ---

 ## 4. Example — Deadlock Detection (Single Instance)

 Given the graph, detect cycle:

 - D holds **U**, waiting for **S** and **T**
 - E holds **T**, waiting for **V**
 - G holds **V**, waiting for **U**